 Camps are offered in a choice of two or three hours over three, four, or five-day sessions.
 The camp also is offered in an eight-week option by meeting once a week for 1.5 hours each day.
 Fees vary according to JCC members or non-members.

-JCC Summer Art Tours, lectures for seniors
+JCC Summer Art Tours,

 The JCC’s New Horizons 60+ and Russian Acculturation programs are sponsoring a Summer Art Tour Series.
 On Wednesday, Aug.
 15, the group will tour the home of Alfred Tibor and hear him talk about his famous artwork.